 Design principles and basic features of χMCF

-Introduction
+General

 The Extended Master Connection File (χMCF) is a container for connection information of a complex structure.
 A complex structure consists of individual parts which are joined together.
 Connections establish a topology between the parts.
 Therefore, a database or container designed to gather connection information should be equipped with data structures which reflect this topology between the parts.

 χMCF is intended to define an industry standard for the exchange of connection data between different CAx tools along development process steps.
 Design principles for χMCF are required to keep the standard as lean as possible on one hand, but also enable use case dependent adjustments.

-This chapter explains the design principles and basic features of χMCF.
+This clause explains the design principles and basic features of χMCF.

 Design principles